Fares and ticketing on the Mass Rapid Transit (Singapore): Stored-value cards and SimplyGo

 On 20 March 2017, LTA started a trial of the usage of contactless debit and credit MasterCard cards for fare payments on all main modes of public transport.
 Fares are charged directly to their debit or credit cards.
 From 3 December 2018, the trial was expanded to NETS and Visa cards.
 On 7 March 2019, the system was renamed to SimplyGo, and it was officially launched on 4 April 2019, starting with MasterCard holders.
 As of November 2019, Visa and NETS card holders are also able to utilise the system.
+And finally, all EZ-Link cardholders (including concession) can upgrade to SimplyGo.
+LTA and TransitLink is still in the works of adding concession fares into bank cards and smartwatches.